 Roles & Responsibilities

-Chief Information Officer responsibilities:
+Chief Information Officer (CIO) responsibilities:

 - Identify and delegate responsibility for information security

-- Approve technical security policies/standards/guidelines
+- Approve technical security policies, standards, and guidelines

 - Report periodically to senior administration and the Regents

-University Information Security responsibilities include:
+Chief Information Security Officer (CISO) and University Information Security responsibilities include:

 - Investigate reported and discovered security incidents

-- Reporting security-related metrics and results periodically
+- Report information security-related metrics and results periodically

 Collegiate and unit responsibilities: